-This truth of the gathering together of God&#8217;s children is in Scripture seen realised in various localities, and in each central locality the Christians resident therein composed but one body: Scripture is perfectly clear on that head.
-It has indeed been objected that such union is impossible, but no evidence is produced from God&#8217;s word in support of the assertion.
+This truth of the gathering together of God's children is in Scripture seen realised in various localities, and in each central locality the Christians resident therein composed but one body: Scripture is perfectly clear on that head.
+It has indeed been objected that such union is impossible, but no evidence is produced from God's word in support of the assertion.
 It is said, How could it possibly be in London or in Paris?
 Now the thing was practicable at Jerusalem, where there were more than five thousand believers: and even though meeting in private houses and upper rooms, Christians were nevertheless but one body, under the guidance of one Spirit, with one rule of government, and in one communion, and were so acknowledged.
 Thus, at Corinth, or elsewhere, a letter addressed to the church of God would have found its way to a known body.
 I go farther, and say, that it is plainly our duty to desire pastors and teachers to take the care of such congregations, and that God did raise up such in the church as we see it in the word.

-Having fully recognised these weighty truths*;* namely (1) the union of all the children of God; (2) the union of all the children of God in each locality; having, moreover, acknowledged that they are so seen in the word of God&#8212;the question might seem to be settled.
+Having fully recognised these weighty truths; namely (1) the union of all the children of God; (2) the union of all the children of God in each locality; having, moreover, acknowledged that they are so seen in the word of God -- the question might seem to be settled.
 But here we pause.

-It is indeed undeniable that this state of things, appearing in God&#8217;s word (for it is a *fact* not a theory), has ceased to exist, and the question to be solved is no other than this: How ought the Christian to judge and act when a condition of things set before us in the word no longer exists?
+It is indeed undeniable that this state of things, appearing in God's word (for it is a *fact*, not a theory), has ceased to exist, and the question to be solved is no other than this: How ought the Christian to judge and act when a condition of things set before us in the word no longer exists?
 You will say, he is to restore it.
 Your answer is itself one proof of the evil.
 It supposes that there is power in ourselves.
 I would say, Listen to the word and obey it, as it applies to such a

 {142}